 Ensure that the audience you want to reach is targetable and large enough to test within.
 Build your campaign structure to target this audience specifically, excluding noise from other potential customers outside your strategic hypothesis.
 Within that campaign, organize your ad sets or ad groups to test your hypothesis.
 Don’t mix your benchmark or evergreen creative with your new creative within the same ad set.
 Instead, ensure your ad sets are internally consistent, where all the assets or ads have the same overall creative concept and a consistent message.
 This strategy allows you to test different messages against each other at the ad set level while allowing variants upon that message within each ad set.
 Keeping this level of organization will give the platform algorithms more options to work with during testing.

-The campaign structures that enable this scientific approach to creative testing also work exceptionally well with the increasing automation of performance marketing channels.
+The campaign structures that enable this scientific approach to social ad testing also work exceptionally well with the increasing automation of performance marketing channels.
 By clearly understanding the specific hypotheses we are testing via our campaign structure, we can build consolidated account structures that separate campaigns along key strategic dimensions.
 The science-based approach guides automation by giving machine learning algorithms clear and straightforward questions to answer.

 What is the value of implementing a science-based approach?

-By consistently taking this science-based approach to your creative testing and campaign planning, you can ensure that you're always validating your marketing strategy against the ever-shifting marketplace and building genuinely actionable insights that inform your overall strategy.
+By consistently taking this science-based approach to your social creative testing and campaign planning, you can ensure that you’re always validating your marketing strategy against the ever-shifting marketplace and building genuinely actionable insights that inform your overall strategy.